Bytez-com/docs/javascript/readme.md

 ### Getting Your Key

 To use this API, you need an API key.
-Obtain your key by joining the [Bytez Discord](https://discord.gg/Zrd5UbMEBA).
-If you prefer not to use Discord, email us at team@bytez.com.
+Obtain your key by visitng the settings page on [Bytez](https://bytez.com/settings).

 Always include your API key when initializing the client: